qhtml5/WeChat_store/README.md

 # Homepage
-This is Store homepage with cloud database.
+This is Store Detail Page with virtual data.